splunk/scs-getting-started-app/README.md

 For more information about Splunk Cloud Services, see the [Splunk Developer Portal](https://dev.splunk.com/scs/).

-For extensive SCS dashboard examples see the [SCS Dashboard Examples repo](https://github.com/splunk/conf2019-dashboard-scs).
+For more dashboard examples, see the [SCS Dashboard Examples repo](https://github.com/splunk/conf2019-dashboard-scs).

 For more about the tools that were used to build this app, see:
 - [Splunk Cloud Services SDK for JavaScript](https://github.com/splunk/splunk-cloud-sdk-js), which uses JavaScript to communicate with the Splunk Cloud Services REST APIs.